 Super Smash Bros. key stats

-Super Smash Bros. has sold 71.74 million copies worldwide.
+Super Smash Bros. sales have reached a staggering 71.74 million copies worldwide.

 (Source: VG Sales)

 Super Smash Bros.
 Ultimate has sold 30.44 million copies.

 Super Smash Bros.
 Brawl has sold 13.32 million copies.

 Super Smash Bros. for Nintendo 3DS sold 9.64 million copies.